 Timber cladding makes a great external finish on a diverse range of self build, renovation or extension projects.
-It’s popular for its sturdiness, insulating properties and versatile designs – complementing ultra-contemporary new builds and period homes alike.
+It’s popular for its sturdiness, insulating properties and design potential – complementing ultra-contemporary new builds and period homes alike.

-Hardwood timber cladding or thermally-treated boards tend to be a more durable option for the exterior of a home, as their sturdy properties mean it can better withstand harsh weather conditions without too much maintenance.
+Hardwood timber cladding or thermally-treated boards tend to be a more durable option for a house’s exterior, as their sturdy properties mean it can better withstand harsh weather conditions without too much maintenance.
 Softwoods however, including the likes of cedar and Douglas fir, do still make great cladding options – they may simply require a little more attention (seals or coatings) to slow down unwanted changes over time.
 You should always research the timber’s specifications to ensure it’ll work well in your project.

 The huge collection of wood species will mean price tags at both ends of the scale, but as timber cladding can prove to be a low-maintenance option – which ages beautifully over time – it will be worth the investment.